Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # Gameboy Printer Paper Simulation V2

-By Raphaël BOICHOT, 2020-09-10.
+* Creation Date: 2020-09-10
+* Author: *Raphaël BOICHOT*

-After considering many comparisons between the code V1 and real prints obtained with a recently bought Pocket Printer, I was still not satisfied by the rendering.
-The difficulty is that the printer add noise to the image at diffrent length scales, what is particularly difficult to render with a fast code.
+After considering many comparisons between the code V1 and real prints obtained with a recently bought Pocket Printer, I was still not satisfied by the result.
+The difficulty is that the printer add noise to the image at different length scales, what is particularly difficult to render with a fast code.
 So my new idea was to sample a collection of representative pixels of the different grayscales on a good quality images of isolated pixels printed with my printer.

-Typically, there is no image available to print that presents perfectly isolated pixels.
+Typically, there is no image available to print in Game Boy library that presents perfectly isolated pixels.
 My idea was to create a test case with my brand new SD printer :

 https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer

-So I created this test image :
+So I created this test image with isolated pixels of the three different grayscales :
 ![](./images/2020-09-10/Image_test.png)

-Then I scanned a print of this image :
+Then I scanned a printed of this image at 3600 dpi (sufficient to see the details of pixels) :
 ![](./images/2020-09-10/Image_test_printed.png)

-And I sampled a collection of 50 pixels of each level of grayscale :
+And I sampled manually a collection of 50 pixels of each level of grayscale :
 ![](./images/2020-09-10/Pixel_sample_3600dpi.png)

+The the Octave code just read a pixel on a pixel perfect image, pick a random pixel amonng the 50 of its own "color" and draw it on a new file with some overlapping.
+50 pixels of each color is not much but a pixel is a simple matrix of value.
+In consequence, to increase randomness each pixel itself is flipped or rotated randomly.
+Finally, the printing paper presents fibres that create vertical streaks of "ink" (thermal paper has no ink but you see the idea).
+So the code randomly decreases the intensity of printing along some streaks chosen randomly.

+I choose to make a test case with a Chip Chip printed from Super Mario Deluxe :
 # The pixel perfect test case :
 ![](./images/2020-09-10/Chip_chip.png)

+I then scanned this printing at 3600 dpi (after some contrast enhancement, the printings appear in fact greenish)
 # A scan of printed image on a real Game Boy Printer :
 ![](./images/2020-09-10/Printed.png)

+Then I ran Octave with the pixel perfect image and here the result :
 # The e-paper image obtained with Octave :
 ![](./images/2020-09-10/Direct_e-paper.png)